The Mitten Lesson Plan

 - Explore Internet resources and information using teacher-created bookmarks/favorites

-Step 1: Take time to look at the details in the illustrations.
+Step 1: Read The Mitten by Jan Brett aloud to the class.
+Take time to look at the details in the illustrations.
 Help the students notice that the side pictures are a story within a story and will help them predict what is going to happen next.

-Step 2: Read another version of The Mitten by Alvin Tresselt.
+Step 2: Read another version of the story, like The Mitten by Alvin Tresselt.
 Discuss how stories may be different depending on who tells the story.

 Supporting All Learners

-The students could share their retelling of the story with another class.
+- Have students share their retelling of the story with another class.